:

 The most common objection I've heard to CAPP is “So what?
 Who needs Parliament anyway?”
 This must give you cause for reflection, that some see your role as destructive at worse, and irrelevant at best.

 Prorogation hit a nerve because it touched upon the greater issue of Parliament, and of democracy, and how the two play out in Canada.
-Even if you supported the 's decision--which I can respect--you owe it to the nearly quarter of a million Canadians to at least acknowledge their concerns.
+Even if you supported the Prime Minister's decision--which I can respect--you owe it to the nearly quarter of a million Canadians to at least acknowledge their concerns.
 If Parliament does not take its role seriously, then people have every right to become cynical.

 We need an opposition focused on the issues, not chasing scandal for the sake of political goal-scoring.
 We need a government that answers questions directly instead of deflecting or shifting the blame.